 6.20 Completion of Case.
 After the final judgment has been satisfied, the Attorney General will issue a final opinion of title and send it together with the final transcript of proceedings (including the title file) to the Fish and Wildlife Service through the Solicitor or Regional or Field Solicitor's Office.
 The appropriate realty records should then be posted accordingly and the case closed.
 (It is necessary for Regional Realty to coordinate closely with Justice and the U.S. Attorney to complete the requirements for case closure - title insurance liability requirements, etc).

 For additional information about this policy, contact the Division of Realty.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.